 Destroyers Attack Bismarck.

-The turn caused Sheffield to lose contact with Bismarck, but at 2200, she made contact with the destroyers of the 4th Flotilla (Captain Philip L. Vian) Cossack, Maori, Zulu, Sikh and Piorun, and provided them with the approximate bearing and distance to the German battleship.
+After the aerial torpedo attack, the new erratic course of the Bismarck caused her to close the range with the Sheffield.
+At about 2145, Bismarck opened fire on the Sheffield at a range of about nine miles.
+Bismarck fired a total of six salvoes and the British cruiser turned away to the north under the cover of a smoke screen.
+The Sheffield was not hit, but some splinters disabled her radar and injured twelve men of whom three died later.3 The turn caused Sheffield to lose contact with Bismarck, but at 2200, she made contact with the destroyers of the 4th Flotilla (Captain Philip L. Vian) Cossack, Maori, Zulu, Sikh and Piorun, and provided them with the approximate bearing and distance to the German battleship.

 1. Lieutenant-Commander (A) Eugene Esmonde died on 12 February 1942 when his Swordfish was shot down while attacking the German ships crossing the English Channel.
 For this action he was posthumously awarded the Victoria Cross.